How to Create an Effective Inventory System?

 4. Create Policies and Train People

-Establishing policies that your employees can refer to when receiving items, taking stocks, reserving for future use, looking for who is responsible for handling certain transactions, and so on will help you achieve a smooth flow for this aspect of your business process.
+Establishing policies that your employees can refer to checklists receive items, take stocks, look who is responsible for handling certain transactions, will help you achieve a smooth flow of your business process.
 When creating your policies, you should be direct and specific.
 And regardless if you only have two people for these tasks, you should educate and train them for the procedures you include to avoid misinformation and confusion.

 What are the Different Types of Inventory?